pydoit/doit/doc/dependencies.rst

 One of the main ideas of `doit` (and other build-tools) is to check if the tasks/targets are **up-to-date**.
-In case there is no modification in the dependencies and the targets already exist, it skip the task execution to save time, as it would produce the same output from the previous run.
+In case there is no modification in the dependencies and the targets already exist, it skips the task execution to save time, as it would produce the same output from the previous run.

 Dependency